2022–23 Leeds United F.C. season: Pre-season and friendlies

-Leeds announced they would travel to Australia during their pre-season preparations, with matches against Brisbane Roar, Aston Villa and Crystal Palace.
-On 28 June, two further friendlies were added to the schedule, against Blackpool and Cagliari.
+The club announced they would travel to Australia during their pre-season preparations, with matches against Brisbane Roar, Aston Villa and Crystal Palace.
+Two further friendlies against Blackpool and Cagliari were added to the schedule.

 During the mid-season winter break, Leeds announced that they would play a friendly against Elche at the Estadio Manuel Martinez Valero.
 Two further friendlies at Elland Road against Real Sociedad and Monaco were also added.